tickrates/docs/fabric-vs-paper.md

 - TNT duplication, bedrock breaking, and RNG manipulation function identically to Vanilla singleplayer.
 - Fully compatible with **Carpet Mod** for deep server profiling, tick manipulation, and technical automation.

-For diagnostic stack traces on either platform, refer to the [Spark Profiler Analysis Guide](./spark-profiler-guide.md).

 ---

 ## 4. Ecosystem & Extensibility